Instagram via @buddywporter

 3 Tips For Dry-Cutting Fringe From @buddywporter

 You’ve seen dry-cutting all over Instagram and you want to try it on your fringe-wearing clients, now what?
 Before you blow it out, grab the scissors and get to work—give yourself a lil refresh with these tips from celebrity stylist, LA cutter and dry-cutting pro Buddy Porter (@buddywporter).
-From the blowout to finishing the fringe and everything in between, get the tips you need to live your best life behind the chair!
+From the blowout to detailing the cut (Psssst!
+Buddy's go-to dry cutting shear is the ARC™ Scissors 6.5" PARAGON II), get the tips you need to live your best life behind the chair

 But First, Why Cut Dry?!